 The Law of Personal Injury and Wrongful Death

-At Levin Papantonio, our Personal Injury Attorneys focus their legal practice representing individuals sustaining physical injuries through the fault of others, and most often involving one of the following: (1) auto accidents; (2) boating and maritime collisions; (3) defective prescription drug injuries; (4) defective medical device injuries; (5) defective product injuries; (6) medical malpractice and professional negligence; (7) nursing home abuse; (8) trucking accidents and tractor-trailer collisions; and (9) workers compensation injuries.
+At Levin Papantonio, our Personal Injury Attorneys (headquartered in Pensacola, Florida) focus their legal practice representing individuals nationwide who have sustained physical injuries through the fault of others, and most often involving one of the following: (1) auto accidents; (2) boating and maritime collisions; (3) defective prescription drug injuries; (4) defective medical device injuries; (5) defective product injuries; (6) medical malpractice and professional negligence; (7) nursing home abuse; (8) trucking accidents and tractor-trailer collisions; and (9) workers compensation injuries.

 What is a Personal Injury and Wrongful Death Lawsuit

 A personal injury lawsuit is a legal action filed by an individual who has sustained physical injury as a result of negligent, reckless or intentional conduct by another individual, company or entity.
 A wrongful death lawsuit is a legal action filed by the survivors of an individual killed as a result of the negligent, reckless or intentional conduct of another person, company or entity.
 Survivors generally include the spouse, children and/or parents.

 What Types of Cases Qualify for a Personal Injury and Wrongful Death Claim